OOPS-ORG-PHP/mysqlAES/README.md

       * mcrypt extension has been removed in PHP 7.2
   2. [myException class API](https://github.com/OOPS-ORG-PHP/myException)

-And, you can install in two ways that are download source files by hands or using pear command.
+And, you can install in three ways that are download source files by hands or using pear command or use composer.
 If you choose to install manually, you will also need to install the required external libraries yourself.
 Therefore, it is recommended to use the pear command to reduce this effort.

 ### * Download source files